MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

     - Microsoft Defender for Endpoint P2, with an extra, standalone **Microsoft Defender for IoT - EIoT Device License - add-on** license, available for trial or purchase from the Microsoft 365 admin center.

-## Add enterprise IoT security in the Microsoft Defender portal
+## Add enterprise IoT security in the Defender portal

 There are two ways to add enterprise IoT to the Defender portal: